-Students categorized as K on SEN register require some additional intervention/educational support by the class teacher to help the student access the curriculum.
-Strategies are shared on the SEN register which is updated termly; co-planning sessions and through INSET on different groups.
+Students categorised as K on the SEN register require some additional intervention/educational support by their class teachers to help the student access the curriculum.
+Strategies are shared on the SEN register which is updated termly, through co-planning sessions and through INSET on different groups.

-Students with an EHCP have an LSA (Learning Support Assistant) for their allocations – this is not always full time.
-Education, Health and Care Plans usually support a student’s needs as being to develop their literacy, numeracy and social skills.
-Hours allocated in the classroom usually reflect this.
-If a student has an EHCP it does not follow they will have an LSA in all lessons.
-A student with an EHCP will have support for up to the allocated hours specified on their Education, Health and Care Plan (EHCP).
+Students with an EHCP are assigned an LSA (Learning Support Assistant) for their lessons – this is not always full time.
+Education, Health and Care Plans usually support a student’s needs in order to develop their literacy, numeracy and social skills.
+A student with an EHCP has the support specified on their Education, Health and Care Plan (EHCP).

-An Education, Health and Care Plan student will have an IEP which staff are familiar with; follow the guidance provided and also are very much part of the review of targets – assessing progress towards targets throughout the year.
-All EHCP students and ‘high profile’ K students have a keyworker who they meet with on a 1-2-1 basis reviewing progress towards targets and setting new ones (where appropriate) in consultation with all subject teachers and Learning Managers.
+An Education, Health and Care Plan student will have an IEP which staff understand, follow the guidance provided and are also very much part of the review of targets – assessing progress towards targets throughout the year.
 To ensure the optimum provision careful interventions are planned, for example: Literacy / numeracy intervention to improve literacy / numeracy skills, engagement in education, and self-esteem.